LiuYuancheng/MCQ-GPT-Bot/README.md

 # The json file which contents the source files information need to process in the
 # question source folder.
 QS_CONT_JSON:questionContents.json

+# Define the MCQ question AI prompt constant name in <mcqGptPromptRepo.py> will be used,
+# if not defined, will use the default one 'MCQ_TEMPLATE' in the <mcqGPTBotGlobal.py>
+MCQ_PROMPT:MCQ_QA_PROMPT

+# Define the MCQ solving scenario AI prompt constant name in <mcqGptPromptRepo.py> will
+# be used, if not defined, will use the default one 'SCE_TEMPLATE' in the <mcqGPTBotGlobal.py>
+SCE_PROMPT:CCNP_SOL_PROMPT
 ```